 - Serious heart-related problems, such as a heart attack or stroke

-- Cancer, including blood cancers such as lymphoma
+- Cancer, including blood cancers such as lymphoma or lung cancer

 Xeljanz boxed warning background